qiboteam/qibo/doc/source/advancedexamples.rst

 That is ``noise_map = (0.1, 0.0, 0.1)`` is equivalent to
 ``noise_map = {0: (0.1, 0.0, 0.1), 1: (0.1, 0.0, 0.1), ...}``.

+The user can also set ``probabilistic = True`` when calling ``.with_noise`` in order to use the :class:`qibo.base.gates.ProbabilisticNoiseChannel` gate.
+This will simulate noise with repeated circuit execution in contrast to the default :class:`qibo.base.gates.NoiseChannel` which uses density matrices.

 Moreover, ``with_noise`` supports an additional optional argument ``measurement_noise`` which allows the user to explicitly specify the probabilities of the noise channels that applied before measurement gates.
 For example: